 This study got me thinking about how the media reports nutrition-related studies.
 For example, they often announce results in sound bites saying, “A new study says X decreases cancer risk.”

 But one study is not conclusive.
 Scientists need to repeat studies to better assess if there’s a potential link.
-When they go on to do more studies, sometimes the results are split.
+When they go on to do more studies, sometimes the results are mixed.
 Other times the link becomes stronger or it totally fizzles.

 I’m not denouncing the study or the results.
 I just hope you approach health news with a healthy dose of skepticism.
 Feel free to email me any of your questions.
 I always love to hear what’s on your mind.